C-ENTRE: your inspiration on coaching in VET Entrepreneurship Education

 Topic: The educator’s role: knowledge transmitter or partner in growth?

-C-ENTRE Forums The educator’s role: knowledge transmitter or partner in growth?
+C-ENTRE Forums Discussions The educator’s role: knowledge transmitter or partner in growth?

 • Author